Skip to content

 The main conservation studio is on the second floor: an impressive 35-metre open-plan room with a soaring pitched roof, rebuilt to match the 15th century original destroyed by fire in 1887.

-On entering the studio, you'll find a variety of objects that are here for conservation, including paintings, frames, furniture and ceramics from properties across the National Trust.
-You may get to see the team of expert conservators carry out cleaning, analysis or repairs.
+Our dedicated visitor space offers the opportunity to see the variety of objects that are here for conservation, including paintings, frames, furniture and ceramics, and observe the team of expert conservators carry out cleaning, analysis or repairs.

 Visiting Knole House and Park